 Another way for the schools to link up throughout the process was the project blog, (http://flightofhopeblog.wordpress.com) where participants were able to see their own work, as well as writing from participants at other schools, and photos from the sessions.
 They also enjoyed reading, watching, and listening to drafts of my commissioned pieces for the project as they developed – an open creative process that saw me respond to the feedback and ideas of the young people involved.

-You can listen to another of my commissioned pieces for the project here:
+Listen to another of my commissioned pieces for the project here: